- Contact Us

 - Recognize and combat the negative impact of our built environment on physical, social and mental health

-- Adopt planning and urban design decisions that will make our cities and suburbs more livable for children and the elderly
+- Adopt planning and urban design decisions that will make our cities and suburbs more livable for children, elders and the poor

 - Emphasize ethical land use patterns to reduce extreme economic disparities